EU envoy in Tehran amid hopes to restore nuclear agreement | Politics

 Anxieties over a restored deal also were on stark display in Tehran, laying bare deep fissures in Iran's divided political system.

-“The IRGC is a national army, and a national army cannot be listed as a terrorist group,” Kharrazi told the audience.
-“That is very important for Iranians to have IRGC removed from the list. ...
+“A national army cannot be listed as a terrorist group,” Kharrazi told the audience.
+“That is very important for Iranians to have the IRGC removed from the list. ...
 They are not going to compromise on that.''
-Still, ambiguity prevailed as Malley and Kharrazi offered starkly different assessments about the chances of the deal's looming revival.
+In an Instagram post, Amirabdollahian expressed regret that his comments had been “misinterpreted” and tried to assuage domestic unease by promising he had not backed down from any Iranian “red lines.”
+Still, ambiguity prevailed as Malley and Kharrazi offered starkly different assessments from Doha about the chances of the deal's looming revival.

 ''It's imminent,” said Kharrazi.